 Q2: When is the MOU required?

-When partner enters OUSD schools or interacts with students during the current school year to provide services, and partner does not have a valid board approved agreement (PSC or MOU) with OUSD.
+When non-district academic enrichment service providers are entering OUSD schools or working in the proximity of students during the current school year (including summer) and do not have a valid board approved agreement (Professional Services Contract or MOU) with OUSD.

 Q3: What are my options regarding the dates and period of agreement?